rg-software/zxrecolor/Readme.md

 This approach has certain obvious limitations: it won't work for games based on scalable vector graphics (such as [3D Tank Duel](http://www.worldofspectrum.org/infoseekid.cgi?id=0005136)), and handling overlapping sprites require additional efforts.
 However, very nice-looking results can be achieved in most cases.

 So, grab the tools, check out [documentation] and start recoloring your favorite games!

+# Building
+The toolset can be built with MS Visual Studio 2017.
+Open `Developer Command Prompt for VS 2017`, navigate to the project folder and run

+    msbuild ZxRecolor.proj

+The resulting files will be stored in the `bin` subfolder.
+If you have MkDocs installed, you will also get full project documentation accessible via `index.html`.